 Information on other active and pending support may be requested by NIH to ensure there is no scientific budgetary or commitment overlap.
 This applies to proposals, Just-in-Time and RPPR progress reports.
 Specifically, NIH requires that Other Support include:“… all resources made available to a researcher in support of and/or related to all of their research endeavors, regardless of whether or not they have monetary value and regardless of whether they are based at the institution the researcher identifies for the current grant”.
 Training awards, prizes, or gifts do not need to be included.

 *On March 12, 2021, NIH updated their standard instructions and Sample document for Other Support.
 The changes will be effective for proposals due on or after May 25th 2021.
-Because these revised instructions include many substantial revisions, we have developed a new Guidance and Resources page for NIH's updated Other Support and Biosketch Requirements, which can be found here.
+Because these revised instructions include many substantial revisions, we have developed a new Guidance and Resources page for NIH's updated Other Support and Biosketch Requirements which contains instructions, samples, and FAQ.
 These new instructions require that the following items be included in Other Support:

 - Resources and/or financial support from all foreign and domestic entities, that are available to the researcher.
 This includes but is not limited to, financial support for laboratory personnel, and provision of high-value materials that are not freely available (e.g., biologics, chemical, model systems, technology, etc.).
 Institutional resources, such as core facilities or shared equipment that are made broadly available, should not be included in Other Support, but rather listed under Facilities and Other Resources.

 - Consulting agreements, when the PD/PI or other senior/key personnel will be conducting research as part of the consulting activities.
 Non-research consulting activities are not Other Support.